ktmeaton/obsidian-public/academic/Eaton et al. 2021 Plagued by a cryptic clock.md

 After excluding populations with no detectable signal and node-dating conflicts, we identified five populations with potentially informative rates and dates.
 These include the Bronze Age (0.PRE), *Medievalis* (2.MED), the First Pandemic (0.ANT4), the Second Pandemic (1.PRE), and the Third Pandemic (1.ORI).
 The Bronze Age marks the first known appearance of _Y. pestis_ in humans, and the three pandemics, along with _Medievalis_, are historically associated with high mortality and rapid spread [@xu2014WetClimateTransportation].
 Due to this epidemiological significance, these five populations were sampled over the longest time frames, ranging from 92 years during the Third Pandemic (1.ORI) to 1250 years in the Bronze Age (1.PRE).
 This affirms the importance of long-term heterochronous sampling in _Y. pestis_, which has only been made possible through the specialized retrieval of ancient DNA [@bos2011DraftGenomeYersinia] and recent sequencing of early 20<sup>th</sup> century culture collections [@eroshenko2021EvolutionCirculationYersinia].
 By curating and contextualizing this new heterochronous data, we were able to detect temporal signal in extant _Y. pestis_ populations without the use of ancient DNA calibrations for the first time.
 This suggests that temporal estimates may soon be possible for all _Y. pestis_ populations, as global sampling efforts intensify and diversify.

 Our temporal estimates of ancient _Y. pestis_  share a common theme, in that the genetic origins of past pandemics pre-date the traditional historical narratives.
 For example, the earliest textual evidence of the Second Pandemic (1.PRE) comes from the Black Death (1346).
-However, we estimate the tMRCA of this population to be earlier, around 1300 CE (1214 - 1315 CE, 95% HPD).
+However, we estimate the tMRCA of this population to be earlier, around 1300 CE (95% HPD: 1214 - 1315 CE).
 Similarly, the first recorded outbreaks of plague during the First Pandemic (0.ANT4) come from the Plague of Justinian (541 CE) [@little2007PlagueEndAntiquity].
-Instead, we estimate that the strains of _Y. pestis_ associated with the First Pandemic shared a common ancestor around 399 CE (272 - 465 CE, 95% HPD).
+Instead, we estimate that the strains of _Y. pestis_ associated with the First Pandemic shared a common ancestor around 399 CE (95% HPD: 272 - 465 CE).
 We argue, as others have before, that these disparate timelines are largely due to geographic sampling biases, as western European sources dominate both the genetic and historical record.
 Recent historical scholarship has contested these Eurocentric timelines [@hashemishahraki2016PlagueIranIts; @varlik2020PlagueThatNever] by demonstrating that plague appeared much earlier and persisted for far longer, in western Asia.
 Genetic dating thus plays a critical role in supporting these historical critiques, by expanding the timelines of past pandemics and making space for more diverse historical narratives to be included.

 We estimate that the Third Pandemic (1.ORI) population emerged around 1885 (95% HPD: 1806 - 1901 CE) (Figure @fig:divtree_pandemics C).
 This interval aligns with the broad timeline of the Third Pandemic as reconstructed from epidemiological reports [@benedict1988BubonicPlagueNineteenthCentury; @xu2014WetClimateTransportation; @xu2019HistoricalGenomicData].
 Highly localized plague cases began appearing in southern China (1772-1800), followed by short-distance diffusion (1800-1880), which then reached the southern coast (1880-1900) and spread internationally out of Hong Kong (1894).
 Our estimate also overlaps with the majority of previous studies, although is the youngest tMRCA thus far (Table @tbl:comparison_dates).
 This comparison not only demonstrates the reproducibility of our estimate, but also reveals how the "origin" story of the Third Pandemic is changing.
 The genetic root was once estimated to be as old as 326 BCE [@morelli2010YersiniaPestisGenome] but is now resolved to be much younger (19<sup>th</sup> century CE).
 This younger date is particularly intriguing, as the world experienced a major epidemiological transition in the 19<sup>th</sup> century with the emergence of the first pandemics of cholera [@ryan2011CholeraPandemicStill] and influenza [@brussow2021WhatWeCan].
 Thus reconstructing the evolutionary history of the Third Plague Pandemic may not only inform us about the epidemiology of plague, but contribute to a broader understanding of re-emerging diseases in the modern era.